lune-climate/lune-shipping-csv-tool/README.md

 `pickup_city` -> start city of the journey \
 `pickup_postcode` -> postcode of the start city \
 `pickup_street` -> street of the start of the journey \
+`pickup_coordinates` -> the geopgrahic coordinates of the pickup location

 Additionally, you need to provide at least a single leg of the journey.
 The following columns are required for each leg:
 `leg1_method` -> the method of transport for the leg.
 Optional if `leg1_imo_number` is provided. \